 Today’s plant operators and managers are tasked with a multitude of challenges, any of which—if not handled carefully—could lead to downtime, lost production, and/or higher operational costs.
 To reliably mitigate these risks and keep your plant running smoothly, you need to implement a solution that provides efficiency and scalability.
 A solution like SAP Plant Maintenance (PM).

-SAP PM is designed to help tackle the challenges faced by modern plant managers and operators by helping to drive effective plant equipment optimization.
+The SAP Plant Maintenance module is designed to help tackle the challenges faced by modern plant managers and operators by helping to drive effective plant equipment optimization.
 In this article, we’ll cover the core components of SAP PM, who in your organization will benefit from it, and how to get started with it.

 Let’s dive in.